Have you ever wondered what you should drink while fasting? Well, you’re not alone.

 Despite what the name entails, fasting is not a way to starve yourself from nutrients your body needs.
 It’s about strategically planning your meals, in order to reap plenty of health benefits.

 But there may be questions you have before you start your fast.
 Like, “what can you drink during your fast?”

 Before we get into that, let’s briefly go over what intermittent fasting is.

 Intermittent fasting alternates between a feeding and a fasting window.
 Depending on which protocol you follow (16/8, or 24 hour), you may skipping one or two meals.

 But there are rules to what you can eat and drink during each stage.
 During the feasting stage, you basically eat two meals, and possibly some snacks.

 You can drink water, tea, or anything else during this stage that you may like (eating healthy, low-fat, plant-based food options may be best for stabilizing blood sugar, lowering heart disease risks, and possibly preventing cancer).

 During the fasting stage, there are more stringent rules on what you can eat or drink.

-When you’re fasting, you should refrain from eating any type of food or drinking anything that contains calories.
+When you’re fasting, you should refrain from eating any type of food, solid foods, or drinking anything that contains calories.